TRANSACTIONS WITH AFFILIATES AND AFFILIATED ENTITIES

 In April 2010, Newcastle, through two of its CDOs, made a cash investment of $75.0 million in a new real estate related loan to a portfolio company of a private equity fund managed by an affiliate of Newcastle’s Manager.
 Newcastle’s chairman is an officer of the borrower.
 This investment improved the applicable CDOs’ results under some of their respective tests, and is expected to yield approximately 22%.
 The loan is secured by subordinated interests in the properties of the borrower and its maturity has been extended to June 2019.
 Interest on the loan will be accrued and deferred until maturity.

-As of December 31, 2015, Newcastle held on its balance sheet total investments of $141.9 million face amount of real estate securities and related loans issued by affiliates of the Manager.
-Newcastle earned approximately $25.8 million, $20.0 million and $36.5 million of interest on investments issued by affiliates of the Manager for the years ended December 31, 2015, 2014 and 2013, respectively.
+As of March 31, 2016, Newcastle held on its balance sheet total investments of $149.9 million face amount of real estate securities and related loans issued by affiliates of the Manager.
+Newcastle earned approximately $8.1 million and $4.5 million of interest on investments issued by affiliates of the Manager for the three months ended March 31, 2016 and 2015, respectively.

 In each instance described above, affiliates of Newcastle’s Manager have an investment in the applicable affiliated fund and receive from the fund, in addition to management fees, incentive compensation if the fund’s aggregate investment returns exceed certain thresholds.